Green Burial Masterclass

-This 12-week comprehensive course will focus on the tools, techniques, and technology used in operating a natural cemetery.
-Students will learn about natural cemetery: organization options; property management; grave operations; site design; documentation platforms; records and data management programs; money management, including endowments; marketing; differences between laws, bylaws, regulations, policies; writing guidebooks and guidelines; communication necessities; and sales, products and services.
-We will also explore best practices as informed by science, the conservation community, and cemetery operator experience, plus religious and cultural needs and the ethics of environmental justice within the context of demand for more eco-friendly, affordable, and authentic disposition options.
-Successful completion will earn CEUs.
+This 12-week comprehensive course focuses on the tools, techniques, and technology used in operating a natural cemetery.
+Students learn about natural cemetery: organization options; property management; grave operations; site design; documentation platforms; records and data management programs; money management, including endowments; marketing; differences between laws, bylaws, regulations, policies; writing guidebooks and guidelines; communication necessities; and sales, products and services.
+We also explore best practices as informed by science, the conservation community, and cemetery operator experience, plus religious and cultural needs and the ethics of environmental justice within the context of demand for more eco-friendly, affordable, and authentic disposition options.

 Module 1: The Cultural and Environmental Call for Natural Burial Practices

 How did we get here and how are we going to change funeral practices to be more responsive to our needs?
 This is the fundamental question we will take on in this first module.
 We’ll discuss the historical impact of decisions made and innovations implemented over the last century that have led us full circle to embracing natural burial in the US.
 We’ll begin laying the groundwork for our course of study by defining terms, discussing public health reasoning, stating our ecological and societal goals for greater involvement in death processes and their safety measures, and exploring religious and environmental influences on the field of natural burial.

 Funeral law is a multilayered morass that befuddles the best of us.
 There are federal, state and local requirements, but there are also historic precedents that inform our behavior and opinions regarding issues that are essential to the ethos of natural burial.
 We will discuss the legal framework for thinking about sustainability and perpetuity, get a feel for the documented systems we use for enforcing laws, rules, and regulations, go over waivers and protections, and learn more about how preneed and at-need requirements work in the running of a natural cemetery.